Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Proposed Method

-where $\lambda$ is a hyper-parameter for the OT loss.
-Note that, the idea of tolerating the annotation noise is flexible.
-We believe this idea could be plugged into other methods, such as BL \cite{BL}, GL \cite{GL} and UOT \cite{UOT}, and may improve results.
+where $\lambda_{1}$ is a hyper-parameter for the OT loss.
+Note that, the idea of tolerating the annotation displacement is flexible.
+We believe this idea could be plugged into other methods, such as GL \cite{GL} and UOT \cite{UOT}, and would improve results.
 The related experiment results have been presented in Table \ref{tab:different backbones}.